Particular/docs.particular.net/servicecontrol/multi-instances-on-one-host.md

 ### Upgrading Multiple Instances

-When upgrading any host machine with multiple instances of Service Control to V1.2.3 or greater, you need to uninstall and re-install any manually installed instances of ServiceControl.
+When upgrading any host machine with multiple instances of ServiceControl to V1.2.3 or greater, you need to uninstall and re-install any manually installed instances of ServiceControl.

 First, uninstall the instance using this: